 Grade Average: To be eligible for graduation, a student must maintain a 3.0 (B) average on the graduate transcript and a 3.0 (B) average on the program of study.

 Thesis: A candidate must submit a thesis which shows independent judgment in developing a problem from primary sources.
-(In the Departments of Mathematics and Statistics, the thesis requirement may be replaced by nine semester hours of graduate work in 8000-level courses.)
+(Departments with a non-thesis option, will determine the appropriate courses and requirements to replace the thesis option.)
 The thesis shall be written under the direction of the student’s major professor.
 The thesis must be approved by the major professor, who will distribute copies to the remaining members of the advisory committee and schedule a final examination.
 The committee members must have three weeks to read and evaluate the completed thesis.
 Written assent of two of the three committee members will be required before a thesis will be approved as ready for a final defense.

 One complete formatted copy of the thesis must be electronically submitted to the Graduate School no later than four weeks prior to graduation for a format check.
 All requirements for the thesis must be completed no later than two full weeks prior to graduation.
 Instructions for typing the thesis may be obtained in the Thesis and Dissertation section of our website.